cs61/cs61-f22-psets-ryehen/pset1/README.md

 Extra credit attempted (if any)
 -------------------------------
 Added an additional test that checks for boundary write errors that occur past, but not ON the boundary.
+Added an additional test that checks to make sure no undefined behavior occurs when requesting callocs with either counts or sizes of 0.